hyunjimoon/tolzul/🌙amoon()/📐produce(💭💸)/📐produce(💭).md

 - Quality evaluation metrics for innovation processes
 - Statistical toolkits for business intelligence

-The productization domain serves as the crucial bridge between theoretical ideas from [[💭theorize(💸)]] and their ultimate value assessment in [[def(💸Evaluate)]].
+The productization domain serves as the crucial bridge between theoretical ideas from [[💭theorize(💸)]] and their ultimate value assessment in [[💸Evaluate()]].
 As the middle orbit, it moves at a balanced pace, transforming abstract concepts into tangible tools.

 _"The value of an idea lies in the using of it."_